openmc-dev/openmc/docs/source/devguide/styleguide.rst

 Conform to the Fortran 2008 standard.

 Make sure code can be compiled with most common compilers, especially gfortran and the Intel Fortran compiler.
-This supercedes the previous rule --- if a Fortran 2003/2008 feature is not implemented in a common compiler, do not use it.
+This supersedes the previous rule --- if a Fortran 2003/2008 feature is not implemented in a common compiler, do not use it.